QEpiphany/LLM4SBR/README.md

 # LLM4SBR
-A Lightweight and Effective Framework for Integrating Large Language Models in Session-based Recommendation

-We will release the complete version of the code publicly after the paper is accepted.
+Intents Alignment Framework for LLM enhanced Recommendation: A Session Behavior Perspective We will release the complete version of the code publicly after the paper is accepted.
 Stay tuned!